 I usually stay away from gym equipment other than those listed above, especially those which require staying with arms straight or elevated arms.

-Some Gym clubs offer collective stretching lessons & posture exercices: sign-up, it’s usually including in the fee.
+Some Gym clubs offer collective stretching lessons & posture exercise: sign-up, it’s usually included in the fee.

 - Did you notice that there are plenty of mirrors in the Gym clubs?
-Well, use them during your sessions, to make sure you stand straight and that you’re spine is correctly aligned.
+Well, use them during your sessions, to make sure you stand straight and that your spine is correctly aligned.

-- Do not hesitate to ask the coach to keep an eye on you and on your posture: they are usually happy to help and they provide some usefull advices too
+- Do not hesitate to ask the coach to keep an eye on you and on your posture: they are usually happy to help, and they provide some useful advice too.

 - Same thing for your mobile device or your tablet.
 I know it’s tempting to look at them while you exercise, but if they are not at the good height, your neck will make you pay for that!

-- Get yourself a goof pair of sport shoes: sport shoes that offer support and that won’t hurt your feet after 30 minutes exercise.
+- Get yourself a good pair of sports shoes: sport shoes that offer support and that won’t hurt your feet after 30 minutes exercise.

-Some Gyms offer the possibility to hire a personnal coach that will greatly help you reach your target.
-It’s not cheap but not more expensive that the physical therapist that you will need to see if you don’t use the workout equipment correctly.
-You can hire a personnal coach to get you started on what you need to know, and then go on without him when you feel safe.
+Some Gyms offer the possibility to hire a personal coach that will greatly help you reach your target.
+It’s not cheap but not more expensive than the physical therapist that you will need to see if you don’t use the workout equipment correctly.
+You can hire a personal coach to get you started on what you need to know, and then go on without him when you feel safe.